szilard/dscomp-winstab/README.md

 50th or worse.

-## How often best is winning
+## How often the best model is winning

-Frequency best model is winning as a function of test set size (N) and number of models/competitors (M):
+The frequency the best model/competitor is winning as a function of test set size (N) and number of models/competitors (M):

 ![](figs-etc/best-winning.png)